idris-lang/Idris-dev/docs/tutorial/interactive.rst

     []

-This works because it is searching for a ``Vect`` of length 0, of which the empty vector is the only possibiliy.
+This works because it is searching for a ``Vect`` of length 0, of which the empty vector is the only possibility.
 Similarly, and perhaps surprisingly, there is only one possibility if we try to solve ``:ps 97 vzipWith_rhs_2``: